vanderpoolrr/iCPET_calculator/README.md

 1. Linehan JH, Haworth ST, Nelin LD, Krenz GS, Dawson CA. A simple distensible vessel model for interpreting pulmonary vascular pressure-flow curves.
 J Appl Physiol.
 1992 Sep;73(3):987–94.

 ## iCPET R Shiny App
-This app requires the following R packages: `shiny, tidyverse, ggpubr, cowplot, viridis, openxlsx`.

-The app has been tested on:
+The RShiny app can be downloaded from this repository and run locally with the `app.R` file and RStudio.
+This App requires the following R packages: `shiny, tidyverse, ggpubr, cowplot, viridis, openxlsx` and has been tested on:
 ```
 R version 4.2.2 (2022-10-31 ucrt)
 Platform: x86_64-w64-mingw32/x64 (64-bit)